-The recognized allocators are listed in $erts_alloc(3)$.
-After reading the $erts_alloc(3)$ documentation, the returned information should more or less speak for itself.
+The recognized allocators are listed in [erts_alloc(3)].
+After reading the erts_alloc(3) documentation, the returned information should more or less speak for itself.
 But it can be worth explaining some things.
 Call counts are presented by two values.
 The first value is giga calls, and the second value is calls. mbcs, and sbcs are abbreviations for, respectively, multi-block carriers, and single-block carriers.
 Sizes are presented in bytes.
 When it is not a size that is presented, it is the amount of something.
-Sizes and amounts are often presented by three values, the first is current value, the second is maximum value since the last call to $erlang:system_info(\{allocator, Alloc\})$, and the third is maximum value since the emulator was started.
+Sizes and amounts are often presented by three values, the first is current value, the second is maximum value since the last call to erlang:system_info({allocator, Alloc}), and the third is maximum value since the emulator was started.
 If only one value is present, it is the current value. fix_alloc memory block types are presented by two values.
 The first value is memory pool size and the second value used memory size.

-'''

-{allocator_sizes, Alloc}

-'''

-Returns various size information for the specified allocator.
-The information returned is a subset of the information returned by erlang:system_info({allocator, Alloc}).
+- {allocator_sizes, Alloc} Returns various size information for the specified allocator.
+The information returned is a subset of the information returned by erlang:system_info({allocator, Alloc}) [page 228]. - scheduler_bind_type Returns information on how user has requested schedulers to be bound or not bound.

-build_type

-Returns an atom describing the build type of the runtime system.
-This is normally the atom opt for optimized.
-Other possible return values are debug, purify, quantify, purecov, gcov, valgrind, gprof, and lcnt.
-Possible return values may be added and/or removed at any time without prior notice.

-'''

-c compiler used

-'''
+NOTE: Even though user has requested schedulers to be bound via erlang:system_flag(scheduler_bind_type, How) [page 224], they might have silently failed to bind.
+In order to inspect actual scheduler bindings call erlang:system_info(scheduler_bindings) [page 232].
+For more information, see erlang:system_flag(scheduler_bind_type, How) [page

+224], and erlang:system_info(scheduler_bindings) [page 232].

-Returns a two-tuple describing the C compiler used when compiling the runtime system.
+- c_compiler_used Returns a two-tuple describing the C compiler used when compiling the runtime system.
 The first element is an atom describing the name of the compiler, or undefined if unknown.
-The second element is a term describing the version of the compiler, or undefined if unknown.
+The second element is a term describing the version of the compiler, or undefined if unknown. - check_io Returns a list containing miscellaneous information regarding the emulators internal I/O checking.

-check_io

-Returns a list containing miscellaneous information regarding the emulators internal I/O checking.
 Note, the content of the returned list may vary between platforms and over time.
-The only thing guaranteed is that a list is returned.

-'''

-compat_rel

-'''

-Returns the compatibility mode of the local node as an integer.
+The only thing guaranteed is that a list is returned. - compat_rel Returns the compatibility mode of the local node as an integer.
 The integer returned represents the Erlang/OTP release which the current emulator has been set to be backward compatible with.
-The compatibility mode can be configured at startup by using the command line flag $+\mathbb{R}$, see erl(1).
+The compatibility mode can be configured at startup by using the command line flag +R, see [erl(1)]. - cpu_topology Returns the CpuTopology which currently is used by the emulator.

-cpu_topology

-Returns the CpuTopology which currently is used by the emulator.
 The CPU topology is used when binding schedulers to logical processors.
 The CPU topology used is the user defined CPU topology if such exist; otherwise, the automatically detected CPU topology if such exist.
 If no CPU topology exist undefined is returned.

-node refers to NUMA (non-uniform memory access) nodes, and thread refers to hardware threads (e.g. Intels hyper-threads).